amesbah/cpen-testing-course/assignments/assignment1-bug-analysis.md

 ## Tips for Success

-1. **Start with the failing test** - understand what it's trying to verify
+1. **Start with the failing test** - understand what it's trying to verify, analyze the test execution trace
 2. **Use debugging tools** - step through code execution to understand flow
 3. **Read project documentation** - understand the intended behavior
 4. **Compare buggy vs. fixed versions** - see exactly what changed